istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel7/README.md

     - **Authentication Type** - Type of authentication to use on the VMSS instance (password or SSH key).

-    - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the RHEL VM.
+    - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the RHEL VMSS instance.

-    - **JBoss EAP Username** - Username for JBoss EAP Console.
+    - **JBoss EAP Username** - Username for JBoss EAP Admin Console.

-    - **JBoss EAP Password** - User account password for JBoss EAP Console.
+    - **JBoss EAP Password** - User account password for JBoss EAP Admin Console.

-    - **RHEL OS Subscription Type** - Select the type of RHEL OS license from the dropdown options for deploying the VM.
+    - **RHEL OS Subscription Type** - Select the type of RHEL OS license from the dropdown options for deploying the VMSS.
 You will have either the option of PAYG (by default) or BYOS.

     - **RHSM Username** - Username for the Red Hat Subscription Manager account.